bseltz-cohesity/scripts/oracle/python/backupNow/README.md

 * 5: Timed out waiting for new run / status update (failed to get status updates)
 * 6: Timed out waiting for new run to appear (new run accepted but not started)
 * 7: Timed out getting protection jobs
+* 8: Target not in policy not allowed

 ## Using -o (--objectname) Parameter